 Investing in Puerto Rico

 In September 20,1917 Hurricane Maria hen directly hit Puerto Rico”-Enchant Island” as a Category 4 with 155-mph winds, making it the third-strongest storm to make landfall in the U.S. Damage was catastrophic.
 Billions of dollars in damages, electricity blackouts and thousands of Puerto Ricans living the island.
-Before Puerto Rico had already been combating financial crisis after years of economic decay and grappling with more than $70 billion in debt.
+Before Puerto Rico had already been combating the financial crisis after years of economic decay and grappling with more than $70 billion in debt.
 Things looked bad for Puerto Rico.

 Puerto Rico is the perfect place to invest right now: